hithacker/emulator-set-date/README.md

 **Running**

+Clone the repo or download the script https://raw.githubusercontent.com/hithacker/emulator-set-date/master/emudate.sh.
 You can run it like this `sh emudate.sh "+730 days"`.